provenance-io/provenance-docs/docs/learn/dapps/identity-verification.md

 ![identity verification check](/img/learn/dapps/wallet-with-identity.png)

-The actual data is stored in Provenance's Encrypted Object Store (EOS), which provides a secure and private location for the data to be stored.
+The verification data is stored in Provenance's Encrypted Object Store (EOS), which provides a secure and private location for the data to be stored.
 The user can then permission their own EOS credential data to the dApp of their choosing, allowing them to share their identity information without compromising their privacy or security.